TLeaves/chromium-crosswalk/docs/adding_to_third_party.md

 * Collects new data
 * Influences or sets security-related policy (including the user experience)

+One of the fields is CPEPrefix.
+This is used by Chromium and Google systems to spot known upstream security vulnerabilities, and ensure we merge the fixes into our third-party copy.
+These systems are not foolproof, so as the OWNER, it's up to you to keep an eye out rather than solely relying on these automated systems.
+But, adding CPEs decreases the chances of us missing vulnerabilities, so they should always be added if possible.

+The CPE is a common format shared across the industry; you can look up the CPE for your package [here](https://nvd.nist.gov/products/cpe/search).
+Please use CPE format 2.2.
+When searching for a CPE, you may find that there is not yet a CPE for the specific upstream version you're using.
+This is normal, as CPEs are typically allocated only when a vulnerability is found.
+You should follow the version number convention such that, when that does occur in future, we'll be notified.
+If no CPE is available, please specify "unknown".

+If you're using a patched or modified version which is halfway between two public versions, please "round downwards" to the lower of the public versions (it's better for us to be notified of false-positive vulnerabilities than false-negatives).

 ### Add a LICENSE file and run related checks

 You need a LICENSE file.
 Example: